Swift Street: Reception

-Writing in the Guardian, Luke Buckmaster gave it 4 stars.
-He writes "In terms of its emotional essence, Swift Street is framed from the beginning as a story about a father and daughter – though it’s easy to forget that, given the show’s breakneck pacing and sheer sass.
+Writing in The Guardian, Luke Buckmaster gave it four stars, writing "In terms of its emotional essence, Swift Street is framed from the beginning as a story about a father and daughter – though it’s easy to forget that, given the show’s breakneck pacing and sheer sass.
 It moves, baby, and it’s an absolute blast."
-Wenlei Ma of the Nightly says "Swift Street wants to show that it’s not always an easy life with clear moral decisions, but it is an easy series to like."
+Wenlei Ma of The Nightly says "Swift Street wants to show that it’s not always an easy life with clear moral decisions, but it is an easy series to like."